 The Fourth of July is one of most traveled holidays of the summer months, and in honor of both the national holiday and the hard-working professional drivers, there are many interesting facts to be learned about Independence Day.

-The Fourth of July may mean cookouts, fireworks and relaxation to many, but to the average truck driver, it normally means congested roadways and an increase in safety practices.
+The Fourth of July may mean cookouts, fireworks and relaxation to many.
+It also means hoisting the star-spangled banner in your front yard (look here for the best residential flagpole to fly your flag from if you’re in need of a new one!), but to the average truck driver, it normally means congested roadways and an increase in safety practices.
 Last year an estimated 49 million people hit the roads on the holiday.
-It is uncertain how congested the roads will be this year, but it is safe to say that roadways will be much busier than the average weekend.
+This year, however, is slightly different.
+With the pandemic forcing us all to stay home, it looks like celebrations are going to be on the smaller side.

 The creator of the 50-star flag, Roger Heft, was born in Lancaster, OH.
 Roger’s model of the flag was created as a school project, and he was given a B minus.
 In an attempt to contest his grade, Roger sent the flag to Washington, D.C. to be one of thousands selected by President Eisenhower.
 Once his flag design was selected, Roger’s grade was rightfully changed to an A!